New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 • clarifying that workplace harassment and sexual harassment includes virtual harassment;

-• permitting employers to post specified health and safety documents and information in an electronic format.
+• permitting employers to post specified health and safety documents and information in an electronic format, provided they meet certain requirements.

 Other Amendments to Protect Remote and Hybrid Workers